 As a general policy, NSF limits the salary compensation requested in the proposal budget for senior personnel to no more than two months of their regular salary in any one year.
+(See Exhibit II-7 for the definitions of Senior Personnel.)
+It is the organization's responsibility to define and consistently apply the term "year", and to specify this definition in the budget justification.
 This limit includes salary compensation received from all NSF-funded grants.
 This effort must be documented in accordance with 2 CFR § 200, Subpart E, including 2 CFR § 200.430(i).
 If anticipated, any compensation for such personnel in excess of two months must be disclosed in the proposal budget, justified in the budget justification, and must be specifically approved by NSF in the award notice budget.
-17 Under normal rebudgeting authority, as described in Chapters VII and X, a recipient can internally approve an increase or decrease in person months devoted to the project after an award is made, even if doing so results in salary support for senior personnel exceeding the two month salary policy.
-No prior approval from NSF is necessary as long as that change would not cause the objectives or scope of the project to change.
+16 from NSF is necessary unless the rebudgeting would cause the objectives or scope of the project to change.
 NSF prior approval is necessary if the objectives or scope of the project change.

+Under normal rebudgeting authority, as described in Chapters VII and X, a grantee can internally approve an increase or decrease in person months devoted to the project after an award is made, even if doing so results in salary support for senior personnel exceeding the two-month salary policy.
+No prior approval